What is synthetic data?

 What data can be processed?

 The tool processes all data in table format.
 The type of data (numerical, categorical, time, etc.) and missing values are automatically detected.
-The user has several option how missing values can be processed.
-More info how missing values can be treated is provided in the tool.
+The user has several options for how missing values can be processed.
+More info about how missing values can be treated is provided in the tool.

 What synthetic data generation methods are supported?